Arizona Licensing Overview for a Barber

 The completion of a formal barber program

-In the state of Arizona, there is only one method in which to gain the necessary qualifications to become a licensed barber: through a formal barbering program.
+In Arizona, there is only one method in which to gain the necessary qualifications to become a licensed barber: through a formal barbering program.
 When going the route of a formal barbering program, students are required to undertake a minimum of 1500 hours of registered coursework.

 Apply for registration in the state of Arizona